wondasom/donut-chart-card/README.md

 About the list,

-- [x] There is a list of dounut chart card that shows data provided by a JSON dataset, using AJAX request.
+- [x] There is a list of donut chart card that shows data provided by a JSON dataset, using AJAX request.

 About each widget(card),

 - [x] Each card has a title.
-- [x] Each card has a donut chart with a label of total number of the users in the middle.
+- [x] Each card has a donut chart with a label of the total number of users in the middle.
 - [x] Each card has a legend of the represented items.
 - [x] Each card has a menu button on the top-right that contains an action item **Clone**.
   - [x] When the **Clone** button is clicked, the current card will be duplicated.